Make-UpWorkClub/StudyNotes/en-US/notes/english/cegep1/interpretation.md

 Perspective on the information presented by a literary work

-Themes are interpretations
+Themes are interpretations.
-Thematic analysis produces interpretations
+Thematic analysis produces interpretations.

 ## Types

 ### Textual

+Derived from *topics*
 > [!example] Red Riding Hood represents a victim of sexual assault.

 ### Thematic

-Based on textual interpretation
+Derived from *textual interpretations*
 More insightful than textual interpretation

+- Single idea, specific
+- Debatable
+- Supported by evidence
+- Has potentially significant implications

 > [!example] "Little Red Riding Hood" suggests that the real threat of sexual violence is from the familiar.